 You can also download or order our fold-out card on the signs and symptoms of the most common cancers for men and women.

-This means a symptom that does not have an obvious cause.
-For example, having a lump or bleeding without any injury.
+This means a symptom that has no obvious cause.
+For example, finding a new lump or bleeding when you have not hurt yourself.

 Symptoms that are unusual for you

 If you have any of the symptoms listed here, tell your GP.
 You are not wasting their time and it is important to get these symptoms checked.

 Any unexplained bleeding is a sign that something might be wrong.
 You should always ask your GP to check it.
 This can include: